Georgia Work Zone Crashes Have Killed 57 Workers

 A work zone traffic accident is especially dangerous for GDOT or Public Works workers that are oftentimes on foot and near the flow of traffic.
 A maintenance or transportation department employee can be seriously injured if involved in a Georgia work zone accident, whether they are a pedestrian or in a vehicle.
 If you or a loved one has been injured because of a negligent driver, in a work zone or elsewhere, that driver may be held liable for the financial losses and emotional suffering caused by the accident.

 The knowledgeable Georgia car accident attorneys at The Law Offices of Wayne Grant, P.C., have the experience and resources necessary to fully investigate your case in order to ensure the maximum compensation for your injuries.
-Call today for a consultation at 866-249-5513 or 404-995-3955.
+Call today for a consultation at 404-995-3955.